marketplacer/FitLoader/README.md

 This error is shown if device is connected to the Internet but still can not send or receive an HTTP request for various reasons (server error, for example).
 In this case the app shows "Connection error" message with a refresh button.

 <img src='https://dl.dropboxusercontent.com/u/11143285/bikeexchange/reachability_notification/reachability-notification-2.png' alt='reachability ios' width='320'>

+### 3. Known error

+The server can send a response with HTTP status 422.
+The body test of the response will be presented to the user in a message bar with a close button.

 ## Handling custom errors